mk12/sicp/notes/lecture.md

          (fib (- n 2)))))
 ```

 This is a _tree-recursive_ process.
 We can represent the evaluation with a tree.
-This is a terribly inefficient process because their is so much redundant computation.
+This is a terribly inefficient process because there is so much redundant computation.
 The time complexity of this is actually the Fibonacci numbers.
 The space complexity is linear.

 >  And the reason why people think of programming as being hard, of course, is because you're writing down a general rule, which is going to be used for lots of instances ...
 You've got to write down something that's a general in terms of variables, and you have to think of all the things that could possibly fit in those variables, and all those have to lead to the process you want to work. [@1b.p13]